 2016 saw the Monster Yamaha Tech3 Team field the same line up for the third consecutive season.
 Espargaro stormed to seven top 6 results, including 4th at the Dutch GP on his way to 8th in the standings.
 Whereas Smith contested his sixth year with the team and equalled the longest serving Tech3 rider record.
 Yet he endured a challenging campaign but showed true grit after returning from a serious knee injury to seize four point scoring finishes in the latter part of 2016 despite not being at full race fitness.
 Together their performances saw the team finish as the top independent team in the standings for the fifth time in succession.

-Monster Yamaha Tech3 will unite with the impressive French double Moto2 World Champion Johann Zarco as well as the rapid intermediate class race winner Jonas Folger for the forthcoming campaign.
-The exciting and all-new rookie partnership determinedly seek to gain knowledge and then produce some consistently strong performances in their debut seasons in the premier class aboard the Yamaha YZR-M1 MotoGP bikes as the Tech3 team fully intends to continue it’s success on the track.
+In 2017, Monster Yamaha Tech3 teamed up with the impressive French double Moto2 World Champion Johann Zarco as well as the rapid intermediate class race winner Jonas Folger.
+The exciting and all-new rookie partnership determinedly produced impressive performances in their first debut seasons in the premier class aboard the Yamaha YZR-M1 MotoGP bikes.